jamessouth/polybar-time-bar/README.md

 * `mogrify -crop 200x20+300+748 ./image.jpg` will move right 300px, down 748px from the upper left corner, then crop out a 200x20 strip and overwrite the original with it.

 ## Note on 'drift'
 Like all polybar modules, this one updates on the interval you set, not at any particular time.
-This may be noticeable at midnight when the time resets but the bar hasn't yet.
+This may be noticeable at midnight when the time resets but the bar doesn't.
 This can last up to the length of the interval you set, so longer bars/shorter update intervals will have less 'drift'.